Ministry of Magic: Department of Magical Transportation

 The Department of Magical Transportation is responsible for various aspects of magical transport.
 It is located on the sixth level of the Ministry of Magic and includes the following offices: the Floo Network Authority, responsible for setting up and maintaining the network, and distributing the greenish floo powder; the Broom Regulatory Control, that controls the traffic of broom travel; the Portkey Office, the regulation of Portkeys; and the Apparition Test Centre, that grants licences to witches and wizards so that they can apparate.

 Department of Magical Games and Sports

 The Department of Magical Games and Sports organises events like the Quidditch World Cup and the Triwizard Tournament.
 Ludo Bagman used to be the Head of Department here, but his gambling problem forced him to flee from Goblin creditors.
 The department is located on the seventh level of the Ministry of Magic, and includes the British and Irish Quidditch League Headquarters, Official Gobstones Club, and the Ludicrous Patents Office – other sports and games-related aspects of the Harry Potter world.

 Department of Mysteries

 The Department of Mysteries is a department which studies particular enigmas (death, time, space, thought, and love) and stores copies of prophecies made in the Harry Potter universe.
 During Voldemort's discriminatory regime, he forces the department to lie and claim that Muggle-borns actually steal magic from Pure-bloods, which makes them "illegal magicals" and allows their arrest.

-The rooms at the Department include: